Patna Kalam ~ Patna...

 Once cleaned, the bone pieces are dried and then sanded on motor machines fitted with circular plates to achieve a smooth and flat surface.

-The design process begins with marking the surface.
+The creative process begins with marking the surface.
 Artisans draw patterns and refine them using a prakar (compass tool) to ensure symmetry and accuracy.
 The carving is then carried out using tools such as chisels (Teherka/Chausi), files (Reti), and drills.
 Small holes are created using a drilling machine or a hand drill with fine needles.
 Notably, intricate jaali (lattice) work is done entirely by hand, as machines cannot achieve the same level of delicacy and control.

 There are two main types of naqqashi prominent in Lucknow-